Стратегии на образователната и научната политика

 Ageing is an economic challenge because, unless retirement years are increased dramatically so that older members of society continue to participate in the workforce (an economic imperative from which there are many benefits), the working-age population will decline.
 The percentage of financially dependent older adults is increasing.
 Aging and a smaller number of young people are factors in reducing purchases of luxury goods such as housing, furniture, cars and household appliances.
 Also, fewer people tend to take entrepreneurial risks because older workers are more likely to preserve the assets they need for a worry-free retirement rather than start new ventures.
 This is somewhat balanced by the fact that as people retire, they begin to draw from accumulated savings, which ultimately lowers the savings and investment rate (Schwab 2021).

 These habits and patterns are likely to change as ageing societies gradually adapt.
-Still, the general trend is that an ageing world is doomed to grow more slowly unless Industry 5.0 sparks a more significant leap in productivity, broadly defined as the ability to work more eciently, not with more effort.
+Still, the general trend is that an ageing world is doomed to grow more slowly unless Industry 5.0 sparks a more significant leap in productivity, broadly defined as the ability to work more efficiently, not with more effort.

 Industry 5.0 makes it possible to live longer, healthier and more active lives.
 We live in a society where over ¼ of the children born today in developed economies are expected to live to be 100 years old (Schwab 2021).
 Therefore, the concept of the working-age population, retirement and individual life planning will have to be rethought.
 Failure to raise a discussion on these issues speaks to a lack of adequacy to actively acknowledge the forces of change.